PureStorage-OpenConnect/pure-fa-openmetrics-exporter/docs/deployment-examples.md

 # Example Deployment Methods
-There are a number of methods to deploy the OpenMetrics exporter depending on your environment.
-In this document we explore some of the common features and deployment methods and by providing walk through examples.
+There are a number of methods to deploy the OpenMetrics exporter.
+In this document we explore some of the common features and deployment methods by providing walk through examples.

 ## Contents
  - [Prerequisites](#prerequisites)